 Reach company goals faster with leading and lagging indicators

-Let’s start with a simple definition.
-In a nutshell, a lagging indicator is like an output: it is easy to measure but hard to directly impact.
-A leading indicator is the input: something you have control over but is harder to measure.
-Look at leading indicators as the actions you can take to reach a specific outcome.
+Let's break it down.
+A lagging indicator is an output—it’s easy to measure but difficult to change on the spot.
+Think of it as the result.
+A leading indicator is an input—it’s something you can directly control, but it can be harder to measure.
+These are the actions you take to achieve a specific outcome.

 What are lagging indicators?